|SIYE Time:12:08 on 13th August 2022|

 ‘I knows, and Granny too,’ James nodded.

 ‘Yes, I’ve met your granny, too.
-So, where do your cousins live?’
+So, Uncle Ron and Aunt Hermione are Rose and Hugo’s parents, are they?’
+Where do your cousins live?’
 I asked.

 James gave that question some considerable thought.
 ‘Inna house,’ he told me.
-‘It’s called “The Roost”, but our new house is better.’
+‘The Roost.
+Our new house is better.’

 Mike burst out laughing.
 ‘Good answer, James,’ he said.
-‘Most people do.
+‘Most people live in a house.
 What about your new house?
 What do you like about it?’

 ‘It’s great,’ James began.
 In the mirror, I saw James’s eyes light up excitedly.
 ‘There’s a tactless forest an’ a raging river, just like inna stories.
 An’ I’m gonna make a den, an’ it’s gonna be secret.
 It’s great.
 It’s better than grim ole place an it’s even better than The Burrow.’